JohnVillalovos/devstack-gate-test/README.rst

 done.
 This is not yet fully documented though.
 I am assuming a good knowledge of how to use Ansible.

+There is a fairly simple bash script to do the work.
+It is ``vm-setup.sh``.
+It takes care of installing the required dependencies and runs the devstack-gate VM setup to the point where it is ready to be snapshotted.

+If not using the ``vm-setup.sh`` script then the following will apply.

 In the directory ``ansible/`` there is a playbook ``ansible/playbook.yml``.
 Change into the directory ``ansible``.
 Create an inventory file in the directory, for example ``hosts`` and put the name of the host you want to run